The General Theory of Employment, Interest and Money: The marginal propensity to consume and the multiplier

 The marginal propensity to consume, C'(Y), is the gradient of the purple curve, and the marginal propensity to save S'(Y) is equal to 1–C'(Y).
-Keynes states as a 'fundamental psychological law' (p96) that the marginal propensity to consume will be positive and less than unity.
+Keynes states as a 'fundamental psychological law' (p.
+96) that the marginal propensity to consume will be positive and less than unity.

-Chapter 10 introduces the famous 'multiplier' through an example: if the marginal propensity to consume is 90%, then 'the multiplier k is 10; and the total employment caused by (e.g.) increased public works will be ten times the employment caused by the public works themselves' (pp116f).
+Chapter 10 introduces the famous 'multiplier' through an example: if the marginal propensity to consume is 90%, then 'the multiplier k is 10; and the total employment caused by (e.g.) increased public works will be ten times the employment caused by the public works themselves' (pp. 116f).
 Formally Keynes writes the multiplier as k=1/S'(Y).
 It follows from his 'fundamental psychological law' that k will be greater than 1.

 Keynes's account is not clear until his economic system has been fully set out (see below).
 In Chapter 10 he describes his multiplier as being related to the one introduced by R. F. Kahn in 1931.
 The mechanism of Kahn's multiplier lies in an infinite series of transactions, each conceived of as creating employment: if you spend a certain amount of money, then the recipient will spend a proportion of what he or she receives, the second recipient will spend a further proportion again, and so forth.
 Keynes's account of his own mechanism (in the second para of p.
 117) makes no reference to infinite series.
 By the end of the chapter on the multiplier, he uses his much quoted "digging holes" metaphor, against laissez-faire.
 In his provocation Keynes argues that "If the Treasury were to fill old bottles with banknotes, bury them at suitable depths in disused coalmines which are then filled up to the surface with town rubbish, and leave it to private enterprise on well-tried principles of laissez-faire to dig the banknotes up again" (...), there need be no more unemployment and, with the help of the repercussions, the real income of the community, and its capital wealth also, would probably become a good deal greater than it actually is.
 It would, indeed, be more sensible to build houses and the like; but if there are political and practical difficulties in the way of this, the above would be better than nothing".